Skip to content

 (v) Avoid jargon.
 Some words do not convey the clear meaning of the message and create confusion.
 It is better not to use them.

 Example.
-The word ‘dispense’ has two meanings-Dispense to prepare medicine.
-Dispense with-to dismiss or to get rid of.
+The word ‘dispense’ has two meanings-Dispense to prepare the medicine.
+Dispense with-to dismiss or get rid of.

 (vi) Use short sentences.
 Short sentences should be used.
 Long sentences are generally complex and complicated.